kitttn/temptest/Development-Hardware.md

 need to exchange it for a BDB2A.

 BDB features include:
-* STM32F417 Supervisory Controller (SVC)
+* ST Microelectronics [STM32F417](http://www.st.com/web/en/catalog/mmc/FM141/SC1169/SS1577/LN11) Supervisory Controller (SVC)
-* Toshiba UniPro network switch which allows point-to-point connection between hardware modules
+* Toshiba T6WT0XBG UniPro network switch supporting high-speed point-to-point connectivity
-* HSIC connection for an Application Processor (AP) such as the Nvidia Jetson TK1, or 96Boards Marvell PXA1938
+* HSIC connection for an Application Processor (AP) to connect to the BDB
-* Toshiba AP bridge ASICs to allow an AP and display device to connect to the UniPro network
+* Toshiba T6WT1XBG Application Processor (AP) bridge ASICs to connect AP and display devices to the UniPro network
-* Toshiba General Purpose (GP) bridge ASICs to allow the UniPro network to connect to various low-speed downstream interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc.
+* Toshiba T6WT2XBG General Purpose (GP) bridge ASICs to connect various interfaces such as GPIO, PWM, I2C, I2S, USB, SDIO, UART, etc. to the UniPro network
-* SMA connectors for probing or interconnecting UniPro, D-PHY, and M-PHY
+* SMA connectors for probing or connecting HSIC, UniPro, D-PHY, and M-PHY
-* Breakout connectors for SVC and bridge ASIC debugging and programming pins.
+* Breakout connectors for SVC and bridge ASIC debugging and programming.
+* Debug breakout boards with industry-standard JTAG and USB serial connectors

 ###Software Development Board (SDB)
 This is a smaller, more compact version of the BDB that is currently in development and